 Carlos went on to say, “The prosecution is panicking.”
 The medications are not strong enough, so they need more.
 They turned to strangulation and putting a bag over Tom’s head.
 But both medical doctors said there was no evidence of strangulation, suffocation, asphyxia.
 Dr. Campman, the strangulation expert, said he would have found the cause of death undetermined.
 There is no evidence Tom was lightly strangled, suffocated with a bag, a pillowcase put over his head, or choked with red paracord.

 Carlos turned his attention to Brian Salomon and Adam Siplyak, lambasting both for their lies.
 Brian Salomon claimed the domestic violence assaults never happened.
 Only after picking up these two cases, and 18 months after his first interview, he remembers Jade asked him to strangle Tom.
 He is given immunity.
-Adam Siplyak, under oath, said he didn’t remember sending any of the threatening texts in his stalking case.
-Carlos read the most violent of them.
-“You can’t believe him.
-He’s a LIAR!” exclaimed Carlos.
+Adam Siplyak, under oath, said he always tells the truth and didn’t remember sending any of the threatening texts in his stalking case.
+Carlos read the most violent of them, including “I’m going to cut his throat and beat the fuck out of you” and “Fuck you and your restraining order.
+I will staple it to your forehead when I’m done.”
+Summing up Adam Siplyak, Carlos exclaimed, “You can’t believe him.
+He’s a LIAR!”

 Returning to Jade, he said she panicked.
 “Your mind’s spinning.”
 There’s no playbook here on how to react.
 She touched Tom’s leg and panics.
 She was worried she would be blamed.
 That is why she tried to cover up.